 The Fund has adopted a Distribution Services Agreement (the "Agreement") pursuant to Rule 12b-1 under the Investment Company Act of 1940.
-Under the Agreement, the Fund pays distribution and servicing fees to the Distributor at an annual rate of up to .25% of the Fund's average daily net assets attributable to Class A shares and 1% of the Fund's average daily net assets attributable to Class C shares.
-There are no distribution and servicing fees on the Advisor Class.
+Under the Agreement, the Fund pays distribution and servicing fees to the Distributor at an annual rate of up to .30% of the Fund's average daily net assets attributable to Class A shares, 1% of the Fund's average daily net assets attributable to Class C shares, .50% of the Fund's average daily net assets attributable to Class R shares and .25% of the Fund's average daily net assets attributable to Class K shares.
+There are no distribution and servicing fees on Advisor Class and Class I shares.
 The fees are accrued daily and paid monthly.
+Payments under the Agreement in respect of Class A shares are currently limited to an annual rate of .25% of Class A shares' average daily net assets.
 The Agreement provides that the Distributor will use such payments in their entirety for distribution assistance and promotional activities.
-Since the commencement of the Fund's operations, the Distributor has incurred expenses in excess of the distribution costs reimbursed by the Fund in the amount of \$183 for Class C shares.
+Since the commencement of the Fund's operation, the Distributor has incurred expenses in excess of the distribution costs reimbursed by the Fund in the amounts of \$114,515, \$0 and \$3,210 for Class C, Class R and Class K shares, respectively.
 While such costs may be recovered from the Fund in future periods so long as the Agreement is in effect, the rate of the distribution and servicing fees payable under the Agreement may not be increased without a shareholder vote.
-In accordance with the Agreement, there is no provision for recovery of unreimbursed distribution costs incurred by the Distributor beyond the current fiscal year for Class A shares.
-The Agreement also provides that the Adviser may use its own resources to finance the distribution of the Fund's shares.
+In accordance with the Agreement, there is no provision for recovery of unreimbursed distribution costs, incurred by the Distributor, beyond the current fiscal year for Class A shares.
+The Agreement also provides that the Adviser may use its own resources to finance the distribution of the Fund's shares

+NOTE D

-NOTE D Investment Transactions
+Investment Transactions